Don Kihot (1961 short)

 Don Kihot is a 1961 experimental animated short by Vlado Kristl for Zagreb Film.
 It is loosely based on Don Quixote by Miguel de Cervantes.

-Themes and reception
+Themes

 The author reduced the characters in the short to Klee-style ideograms, with backgrounds being represented by abstract frescoes, all of which is accompanied by atonal music.

+Reception and legacy

 The short was blacklisted during the former Yugoslavia due to its rigid classification of art and society, which Don Kihot challenged.
 The short won a number of prizes at international festivals, such as the main prize at International Short Film Festival Oberhausen in 1962.
 It is described as a "difficult but very poetic film" and a magnum opus for Kristl.
 Speed and Wilsom state that the short "presents the eccentric individualist assailed by all the forces of the modern state - guns, radar, tanks, planes, patrols, armies - and in some amazing way the nonconformist deviationist Don triumphs over them all".